Menu

 5. Hold conversations with friends about current events.
 Try to listen with empathy.

 Postcards: Are you writing to your elected officials at least once a week?
 Tell them how you feel about what is going on in congress.
 Or make a weekly phone call.
-NoVES will have a postcard table this Sunday.
-Donations for stamps welcome.
+Here are some upcoming bills about which you could express your opinion.

 Town Halls and County meetings: Sign up for the newsletter from your elected representatives.
 If they have a town hall - attend it and ask questions.
 Find out when the School Board meets and attend that meeting.
 Ask about LGBTQ policies.